CellStressImmunityLAB/Exhausted-CD8-T-cells-Cancer-Immunotherapy/README.md

 ## LOOCV_cspecific
 Contains the source code used to generate the Pearson correlations in figure 1h.
-Instructions to run the script are listed in the README file.
+Instructions to run the script are listed in the README file contained in the folder.